dlanza1/ExDeMon/doc/users-manual/properties-source.md

 /type=actuator/id=api/config
 ```

-Where a configuration node could contain a JSON.
+Where config nodes must contain a JSON document.
 Example of configuration for HTTP actuator:

 ```
 {